Vegetarian diets are increasing in popularity as new generations become more curious about their food systems and sources of nutrition.

 Plant-Based Egg Alternatives

 Recently, some plant-based alternatives for eggs have hit grocery store shelves.
-If you want something to replace eggs in your vegetarian diet – look at any of these plant-based egg alternatives or substitutes.
+If you want to replace eggs in your vegetarian diet, look at any plant-based egg alternatives or substitutes.

 If you’re unsure if plant-based eggs are right for you, please consult a medical professional for more information or to learn more.